hugohonda/hugohonda/README.md

 ### Hi, there!
 I am Hugo Honda,
-  - a mission-driven developer
-  - a data scientist with strong Computer Science background
+  - a Mission-driven Developer and Data Scientist with strong Computer Science background
-  - a full-stack developer focused on Python and Javascript
+  - a Full Stack Developer focused on Python and Javascript

 <p align='left'>
   <a href="https://hugohonda.github.io/" target="_blank">